janesser/BigDecimalMath4Scala/README.md

 			goodEnough: NewtonGoodEnough): BigDecimal

 # Licence
-TODO Apache Licence?
+BigDecimalMath is provided to you as free software under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 # Releases
-0.0.1 *work in progress* Q2'14 with some basic set of operations.
+0.0.1 *work in progress* Q2'14 with a basic set of operations.

 # Contribution
 Feel free to offer pull requests or create issues for your suggestions.